RajaSrinivasan/repotrace/README.md

 ## Background

 Applications distributed in binary form should be traceable back to its source.
-When using a revision control system like git, this would mean being able to extract the source regardless of how old or home any revisions it has undergone since.
+When using a revision control system like git, this would mean being able to extract the source regardless of how old or how many revisions it has undergone since.

 It is particularly challenging in the case of large systems where source code from different repositories are combined to produce the full package.
 Building embedded linux systems with [yocto](https://www.yoctoproject.org) is an example.
 Typically the [repo](https://gerrit.googlesource.com/git-repo) is used to orchestrate these builds.
 This tool supports the processing of a repo manifest.xml file to walk through the component directories and gather source code details.
 The output file will include the details for each component.